-NLP Transfer Learning, Top 5 Models And How To Adapt Them With Fine-Tuning
+NLP Transfer Learning Made Easy, Top 5 Models & How To Use Them

 Transfer learning is explained, and the advantages and disadvantages are summed up.
 Types of transfer learning in NLP are summed up, and a list of the top models commonly used for transfer learning is provided.
 We explain how you can adapt a model with transfer learning and what applications can benefit from this technique.